Dmitri-Sintsov/django-jinja-knockout/docs/viewmodels.rst

 `App.Actions`_ ``.viewModelName`` Javascript property.
 By default it has value ``action`` but inherited classes may change it's name; for example grid datatables use ``grid_page`` as viewmodel name.

+The actions which have different names are are not processed by ``App.Actions`` directly.
+Instead, they are routed to standard viewmodel handlers, added with ``App.addViewHandler()`` - see `Defining custom viewmodel handlers`_ section.
+Such way standard built-in viewmodels are not ignored, for example server-side exception reporting which is done with ``alert_error`` action, and AJAX form validation errors with ``form_error`` action.

 .. highlight:: python

 The difference between handling AJAX viewmodels with ``App.viewHandlers`` (see `Defining custom viewmodel handlers`_)